 Most of the deals come from the same retailers, including Amazon, Newegg, Gamefly, Gamestop, Walmart, etc. For truly effortless notifications, just sign up for the daily newsletter and get the deals sent straight to your inbox.

 These two communities on Reddit are fantastic for catching deals fast and early.
 While /r/GameDeals is technically for all game deals, it does have a heavy slant towards PC gamers.
 That’s why /r/ConsoleDeals was born.

-It’s hard to say whether PC gaming is cheaper or console gaming is cheaper, but the beauty is that you can play whichever you want and still benefit from the deals subreddit that applies to you.
-These deals aggregators are two of the best you’ll ever find.
-Users source the deals from everywhere.
+While PC games are usually cheaper than console games, the beauty is that you can play whichever you want and still benefit from the deals subreddit that applies to you.
+These deals aggregators are two of the best you’ll find.

 And while you’re on Reddit, you may as well check out /r/patientgamers.
-It’s a community of gamers who wait at least six months after a game is released before buying it, which often results in super savings.
-I consider it one of the best lesser-known gaming communities.
+It’s a community of gamers who wait at least six months after a game is released before buying it, which often results in super savings thanks to things like Black Friday sales.

 Image Credit: SergPoznanskiy/Depositphotos

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.